DanielBiegler/bieglers-vendure-plugins/packages/template/README.md

 ### 2. Generate a database migration

 This plugin adds a custom field to the `Asset` entity called `previewImageHash`, which requires you to generate a database migration.
-See Vendure's [migration documentation](https://docs.vendure.io/guides/developer-guide/migrations/) for further guidance.
+See Vendure's [migration documentation][migrations] for further guidance.

 ### 3. // TODO